 Natural fibers and natural fiber alternatives have a positive environmental impact.
+Vintage and recycled textiles keep them out of landfill and allow our planet to breathe.

-As much as possible we are committed to the use of natural and sustainable fabrics that are produced using environmentally friendly methods and are easy to care for.
+We are committed to the use of natural and sustainable fabrics that are produced using environmentally friendly methods and are easy to care for.

 We suggest for most garments to button them up, turn them inside out, especially those with zips, snaps, buttons or any other type closure and place in the recycled cotton bag that accompanied your purchase before washing.